-St. Mark’s Square is so famous that it does not need yet another presentation.
-A collection of religious, cultural, historical symbols, and a symbol in itself, this square is the dream of millions of tourists who are preparing for the road.
-Whoever you ask about Venice, or even better about the most important place in Venice, well, that person would give you one answer: Piazza San Marco.
-SHORT HISTORY By the 9th century, St. Mark’s Square was just a small free area in front of the St. Mark’s Basilica.
-It was to be enlarged to the present form only in 1177, when the two canals that interrupted it were filled.
+Piazza San Marco, known in English as the St. Mark’s Square, is so famous that it does not need another presentation.
+A collection of religious, cultural, historical symbols, and a symbol in itself, this square is the dream of millions of tourists who are preparing to travel.
+Whoever you ask about Venice, or even better about the most important place in Venice, that person would give you one answer: Piazza San Marco.
+SHORT HISTORY During the 9th century, Piazza San Marco was just a small free area in front of the St. Mark’s Basilica.
+It was enlarged to the present form only in 1177, when the two canals that crossed it were filled.
 This change was made with the occasion of the visit of Pope Alexander III and Roman Emperor Frederick I Barbarossa, who met in Venice to sign a truce.
-In 1797, Venice was under French occupation, and the Procuratie Nuove building in San Marco Square became the residence of the Emperor Napoleon and his stepfather, Eugene de Beauharnais.
-Napoleon built a new wing, called Ala Napoleonica, facing towards Basilica di San Marco.
-The square was paved for the first time in the second part of the 12th century, and the Read more [...]
+The square was paved for the first time in the second part of the 12th century, and the pavement was changed only six centuries later, in 1723.
+The design was the work of the architect Andrea Tirali.
+The pavement was restored in 1890, keeping the model used by Tirali.
+In 1797, Venice was under French occupation, and the Read more [...]

 In Italy, a city square, commonly found at the meeting of two or more streets, is a piazza.
 Every Italian city has a piazza or more, with streets radiating from the center, with green areas and places to rest.
 As key points in a city, in the squares you can find shops and public transport stations, but the Italians use it especially for evening walks and meetings with friends.
 Also, the city's main events take place in the central square.